May 18, 2019 9 A.M. - Noon Quiet Day Incarnation Monastery, Berkeley CA

 Earth view from Saturn, Cassini

-After the Whirlind: Stances of Prayer Inspired By The Book of Job
+After the Whirlind: Stances of Prayer Inspired By The Story of Job

 This retreat draws on the character of Job, God's beloved suffering servant.
 Job, already a man of deep prayer, grows and transforms through his ordeal and after his encounter with the theophany in the whirlwind.
 We look at ways of prayer that Job inspires; wonder, transcendence, and exploration, resistance, drawing upon cosmology, anthropology, art and architecture.
 The experience circles around the question of preparing the mind and heart for stances of open-ended prayer.